-Genital warts can cause one or more small bumps on the genitals.
-Some people will not develop symptoms even after they have contracted HPV; this makes it possible to spread the virus without knowing that you have it.
-About 70% of sexually active men and women are exposed to HPV during their lives, but very few experience symptoms.
+We’ll explain how you might be able to tell if a woman has genital warts next.
+However, some people never develop symptoms even after contracting HPV, which makes it possible to pass the virus on without knowing you have it.
+About 70% of sexually active men and women are exposed to HPV during their lives, but very few experience noticeable symptoms.

 Learn about other STDs with our Ultimate Guide to STDs